-In an age of rampant cynicism and growing apathy, my work is a means of engaging with other people, opening up to their experience and building understanding between us.
-Inspired by the transient nature of conscious existence and the attendant preciousness of the present moment, through my work I seek to create human connections, while exploring and engaging with some of the most basic (and at the same time most complex) problems of contemporary culture: hunger, mass incarceration, poverty.
-Through a variety of mediums and processes, images and gestures, I reflect on and respond to the physical, spiritual and psychological consequences of public policy, how we meet or deny needs, alleviate or exacerbate suffering.
-My source materials drips from a rack of soup kitchen coffee cups, dirt from the bottoms of shoes, handwritten letters, Internet downloads, Excel spreadsheets, food and my own body are remnants that point toward something unseen and carry the energy of something untouchable.
-From these traces, new forms emerge and new patterns are created, meditations on the value of human life, the interconnectedness of all things and the possibility of progress.
+In place of ignorance, apathy, fear and hatred, art is a means of connecting with other people, opening up to their experience, and building understanding.
+Inspired by the transient nature of conscious existence and the attendant preciousness of the present moment, through my work I seek to create human connections, while exploring and engaging with some of the most basic and most intolerable problems of contemporary culture: hunger, mass incarceration, poverty.
+Through a variety of mediums and processes, in solo work and collaborative projects, I reflect on and address the physical, spiritual and psychological consequences of public policy, how we meet or deny needs, alleviate or exacerbate suffering.
+My source materials drips from a rack of soup kitchen coffee cups, dirt from the bottoms of shoes, handwritten letters, Internet downloads, Excel spreadsheets, food, my body, and societys institutions are visible aspects of something unseen, carrying the energy of something untouchable.
+Rearranging these traces, new forms emerge and new patterns are created, meditations on the value of life, the interconnectedness of all things, and the possibility of progress.
 Ultimately, I aim to discover and enact solutions and fundamentally disrupt the mechanisms of oppression and indifference.